biointec/nexus/README.md

 ./nexusBuild <base filename> <k_list>
 ```

-The basefile parameter demonstrates where the search text can be found.
+The basefile parameter determines where the index will be stored, and possibly also where the input text can be found (in case it was already preprocessed).
+Alternatively, the index can also be built immediately from fasta files (Nexus v1.1.1 or higher).
 The k_list parameter determines for which de Bruijn parameters de graph must be built (i.e., the minimum node lengths of the compressed de Bruijn graph).

-Options:
+Details:

 ```
+ Following input parameters are required:
+  <base filename>       base filename of the output index and
+                        possibly the input text if it was already preprocessed
+  <k_list>              the de Bruijn parameter: a comma-separated
+                        list of integers is required (e.g.,
+                        20,21,23)

+ Following input files are required:
+  <base filename>.txt:  Nexus v1.1.0 or lower requires a preprocessed
+                        input text with all genomes readily concatenated, containing only the following characters:
+                        A, C, G, T, % and $ (at the very end).
+No newlines are allowed.
+Nexus v1.1.1 or higher can build the index from .fasta files directly.

  [options]
   --skip                Skip the building process of the data
                         structures that are independent of the de Bruijn k parameter (i.e., the bidirectional
                         FM-index).
 These data structures must be
                         available in the directory.

+  -f/--fasta            Build the index directly from
+                        .fasta/.fa/.fna files.
+Contigs or
+                        chromosomes within the fasta files are
+                        ignored and concatenated together.
+The
+                        input fasta files should be added directly after this option.
+Multiple files can be added.
+Alternatively, if no filenames are
+                        passed on, Nexus scans the working
+                        directory and includes all fasta files it can find.

+  --fastaWithC          This option is analogous to the --fasta
+                        option, but instead of concatenating
+                        contigs or chromosomes together, they are
+                        considered to be different strains in the pan-genome.

   -s/--sa-sparseness    Suffix array sparseness factors to be
                         used.
 This option can be repeated multiple